hashicorp/terraform-provider-azurerm/website/docs/r/servicebus_namespace_network_rule_set.html.markdown

 The following arguments are supported:

-* `resource_group_name` - (Required) Specifies the name of the Resource Group where the ServiceBus Namespace Network Rule should exist.
+* `resource_group_name` - (Required) Specifies the name of the Resource Group where the ServiceBus Namespace Network Rule Set should exist.
 Changing this forces a new resource to be created.

-* `namespace_name` - (Required) Specifies the ServiceBus Namespace name to which to attach the ServiceBus Namespace Network Rule.
+* `namespace_name` - (Required) Specifies the ServiceBus Namespace name to which to attach the ServiceBus Namespace Network Rule Set.
 Changing this forces a new resource to be created.

-~> **NOTE:** The ServiceBus Namespace must be `Premium` in order to attach a ServiceBus Namespace Network Rule.
+~> **NOTE:** The ServiceBus Namespace must be `Premium` in order to attach a ServiceBus Namespace Network Rule Set.

-* `default_action` - (Optional) Specifies the default action for the ServiceBus Namespace Network Rule.
+* `default_action` - (Optional) Specifies the default action for the ServiceBus Namespace Network Rule Set.
 Possible values are `Allow` and `Deny`.
 Defaults to `Deny`.

-* `ip_masks` - (Optional) A list of IP filter masks that are added to allow access to the ServiceBus Namespace.
+* `ip_rules` - (Optional) A list of IP filter masks that are added to allow access to the ServiceBus Namespace.

 * `network_rules` - (Optional) One or more `network_rules` blocks defined below.